Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 (a) Trades in Real Estate Connect to a Purchase or Sale

 All deposits held by a brokerage in respect of a purchase or sale of real estate are held as stakeholder.
 Under the stakeholder provision, as mentioned above, the funds are held for the benefit of both parties and not for one party or the other.
 Should a transaction not complete for any reason, despite what the contract of purchase and sale outlines, you must have all parties to the transaction sign an agreement before the deposit can be released.
 If the parties do not agree, they should seek legal advice.
+There is one exception to the requirement for a written release from both parties.
+This is if the buyer exercises their right to rescission under the Property Law Act.
+See Guideline 6, How to deal with a deposit if a contract is rescinded under the Property Law Act, below for more information about releasing deposits in the event of a rescission.

 Please review the Trust Guideline for how your brokerage should handle deposits in trust when the parties do not agree on who it should be paid to.
 The funds may be paid into the Supreme Court of B.C. in some circumstances.